vuejs/docs/src/guide/essentials/event-handling.md

 ```

 ::: tip
 Note that modifier keys are different from regular keys and when used with `keyup` events, they have to be pressed when the event is emitted.
 In other words, `keyup.ctrl` will only trigger if you release a key while holding down `ctrl`.
-It won't trigger if you release the `ctrl` key alone
+It won't trigger if you release the `ctrl` key alone.
 :::

 ### `.exact` Modifier